keepudihemanth/Cash_Budget_Analysis/README.md

 ## 📊 Cash Budget Analysis of HCL Technologies

-This repository contains a project report and supporting code for **Cash Budget Analysis of HCL Technologies Ltd.**, submitted as part of the academic requirements for the M.Tech Integrated program.
+This repository contains a project report and supporting code for **Cash Budget Analysis of HCL Technologies Ltd.**, submitted as part of the academic requirements.

 ---